EBA CONSTITUTION

 Every country on the continent of Europe playing and promoting the game of Blackball will be eligible for membership.

 There shall only be one member from each country.
 Membership shall be granted to a national body, recognised by the official sports authority or the NOC that controls and administers sports in that country.
-Should the recognised body not wish to become a member and abide by the WPA/BI/EBA regulations, the GA may accept membership of an alternative national body.
+Should the recognised body not wish to become a member and abide by the WPA/EBA regulations, the GA may accept membership of an alternative national body.
 Where an alternative body has been admitted and the recognised body then applies for membership, there will be a period of transition, set by the EBA, to ensure the continuing rights of the existing member’s players.

 Membership shall be granted subject to the applying country’s constitution being approved by the EC and a letter of intention to affiliate to the EBA being received.
 All personal details such as name and contact addresses and telephone numbers of the officers and directors of the applying association must also be submitted along with any other information the EBA executive deems pertinent to assist them in taking their decision.